ninekorn/sccsvrunity-portefolio-draft-wip/README.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>sccsvrunity-v1- I have incorporated the jitter physics engine that the user alexzzzz had migrated from monogame to unity.
-I had decided to use his migration and incorporate it to my project.
-You can find alexzzzz post on the jitter physics for the unity engine here <a href="https://forum.unity.com/threads/jitter-physics-engine-vs-built-in-physx.186325/">Jitter physics engine vs built-in Physx - Unity Forum</a></p>
+I had decided to use his migration of the jitter physics engine  and incorporate it to my project.
+You can find alexzzzz post/project on the complete basic systems of the jitter physics incorporated for the unity engine here <a href="https://forum.unity.com/threads/jitter-physics-engine-vs-built-in-physx.186325/">Jitter physics engine vs built-in Physx - Unity Forum</a> but i couldn't use the same functions i was using with version v0 for the ik collision with the floor so i developped something different.
+It's a little bit clunky but it works.
+And developping this jitter project helped me understand how i could make a raycast move forward per frame so that it's origin point moves in the direction it is aiming at and this technique i developped proved helpful and it inspired me to move forward and to try to break voxels using the same principles.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":621,"sizeSlug":"large","linkDestination":"none"} -->